 Garbage Bags Make Great Wardrobe Covers

 When you need to make sure your clothes in hangers stay in hangers and free from dirt, you can use a handy household item in more ways than one.
 Its super simple, just take a large garbage bag, make a small hole on the closed end with a scissor, then put the hangers through the hole and bring down the bag to cover the clothes.
 For longer items, use a pants hanger and attach the bottom of the pants to the hanger clips.
-Tie the bag on the bottom and viola!
+Tie the bag on the bottom and voila!
 Instant wardrobe bag!

 Pack a First Night Box